stark0de/nginxpwner/README.md

 The tool does not check for web cache poisoning/deception vulnerabilities nor request smuggling, you should test that with specific tools for those vulnerabilities.
 NginxPwner is mainly focused in misconfigurations developers may have introduced in the nginx.conf without being aware of them.

-Credit to shibli2700 for his awesome tool Kyubi https://github.com/shibli2700/Kyubi
+Credit to shibli2700 for his awesome tool Kyubi https://github.com/shibli2700/Kyubi and to all the contributors of gobuster